Algorand Review: Is Algo the Future of Finance?

 Micali received the Turing Award for his fundamental contributions to the theory and practice of secure two-party computation, electronic cash, cryptocurrencies and blockchain protocols.
 If anyone is qualified to create a blockchain protocol capable of supporting the future of finance, it is Silvio.

-Though one person can’t run the entire Algorand Foundation alone, Silvio is joined by his leadership team comprising Steve Kokinos, the CEO, and W. Sean Ford, the COO.
+Though one person can’t run the entire Algorand alone, Silvio is joined by his leadership team comprising Paul Riegel, the CPO and Mathew Commons, the CFO.

 Algorand's Executive Team: